knowsuchagency/graphql-example/README.md

 # when this code is executed from a jupyter
 # notebook vs as a module vs as __main__

+from functools import partial
+import typing as T

 try:
     from graphql_example.logging_utilities import *
 except ModuleNotFoundError: